 Hudson River Valley National Heritage Area representatives and partner organizations were joined by Congressman Paul Tonko at an event today to announce 17 Heritage Development Grant awards to regional historic and cultural institutions.
 More than $60,000 was awarded to organizations in support of a variety of educational and interpretive programs that will showcase the area’s history and contribute to the region’s heritage tourism economy.
 The event was hosted by Mayor Kathy Sheehan at Albany’s historic City Hall.
 Grant winners were also joined by Assemblymember Patricia A. Fahy, Assemblymember John T. McDonald III, and National Heritage Area Acting Director Mark Castiglione.

 Mark Castiglione, acting director of the Hudson River Valley National Heritage Area said, “Funding this diverse set of projects ensures that nationally significant cultural and natural resources of the Hudson River Valley are recognized, preserved, and protected.
-These projects contribute to the tremendous investments New York State is making tourism promotion and resource protection under Governor Cuomo, and I applaud all the members of our Hudson Valley Congressional delegation for securing the resources that make these grants possible.”
+These projects contribute to the tremendous investments New York State is making in tourism promotion and resource protection, and I applaud all the members of our Hudson Valley Congressional delegation for securing the resources that make these grants possible.”

 “These Hudson River Valley National Heritage Area grants will help to showcase the area’s history and contribute to the regional heritage tourism economy of the Hudson River Valley,” said Congressman Paul D. Tonko.
 “Thank you to the hard working staff members at all of these important historic sites who make sure residents and visitors to the Hudson Valley can experience its history first hand.
 I am proud to be a founding member of the National Heritage Area Caucus in the U.S. House of Representatives to preserve these areas and ensure future successes of National Heritage Areas."